InsuranceAuto Insurance Deductible For A Preventable Accident

 Life is so easy to give up on; however, if you settle, that’s where your dreams end.

-If you have something you want to do and cannot do for health reasons, this is unfortunate.
+It is unfortunate if you have something you want to do and cannot do for health reasons.

-However, for those of you reading this, whether you have money or not or are disabled, follow the path.
+However, for those reading this, whether you have money or are disabled, follow the path.

 Think of what you can do that fits your lifestyle or needs and is something you have the power to change.

 Don’t give up.
 Never give up.
-Even a tiny bit of hope is better than dropping the rope and letting go.
+Even a little hope is better than dropping the rope and letting go.

 Frugal Recipe Idea